riceissa/issarice.com/wiki/generalist-tendencies-in-people-with-a-single-cause-area-focus.md

     > this particular interview, I later realized that A.I. work was going to
     > have to meet a higher standard of precision than I’d been visualizing.

+    Eliezer writes more about this in [this post](https://www.lesswrong.com/posts/BA7dRRrzMLyvfJr9J/my-best-and-worst-mistake).

 Could this sort of generalist tendency be bad?
 In other words, why might it make sense to *not* become a generalist?
 I think the main arguments against would be things like division of labor and economy of scale.
 Also, things like